SUNET/eduid-front/doc/front-intro.md

 but care must be taken that the functional elements don't get too dispersed, e.g.:
 A handler defined in a subcomponent, that changes props of a supercomponent through an action defined in yet another component - it may end up difficult to follow.
+(I'm not implying that they are getting too dispersed - they are not.
+This is just to illustrate the kind of tension in this issue).

 Note: React components have, in addition to their props, a state that can be changed internally (in opposition to the props, that can only be changed externally).